matthew-puku/snackfu/README.md

 ## What is the need (i.e. challenge) that you will be addressing in your project?

+Snacks

 ## Identify the problem you’re trying to solve by building this particular marketplace App?
 Why is it a problem that needs
 solving?

+The problem that we are addressing is that when people go travelling overseas, their favourite snacks  are never available in the local grocery shops( ie. tim tams, shapes).
+People need their favourite snacks to stay happy and to give them something to remind them of home.

 ## Describe the project will you be conducting and how. your App will address the needs.

+The project is a 2 way marketplacce that will let users buy and sell snacks from around the world.

 ## Describe the network infrastructure the App may be based on.